GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 MariaDB is an open source relational database.
 It is a fork of MySQL.

 MariaDB Galera Cluster is a synchronous multi-master cluster for MariaDB.
-It enables synchronous replication, multi-master topology, the ability to read and write to any cluster node, automatic membership control, the ability to drop failed nodes from the cluster, automatic node joining, true parallel replication, and more.
+It enables true parallel replication, multi-master topology, the ability to read and write to any cluster node, or to drop failed nodes from the cluster, automatic membership control and node joining, and more.

-For more information on MariaDB, see the [MariaDB official website](https://mariadb.org/).
+For more information on MariaDB, refer to the [MariaDB official website](https://mariadb.org/).

 ## About Google Click to Deploy